-Welcome to NHS Education for Scotland's digital health and care learning zone for Scotland's health and social care workforce.
+Welcome to the Digital Health and Care learning site for Scotland's health and social care workforce.

 Download Scotland's Digital Health and Care Strategy to find out how services for people can be transformed through the use of digital technology.

-The award has been developed by NHS Education for Scotland in partnership with the Scottish Qualifications Authority to equip Scotland’s workforce with the knowledge and skills to apply technology enabled care in practice while supporting people to use digital services and information to manage their health and wellbeing.
+The PDA in TEC has been developed in partnership with the Scottish Qualifications Authority, to equip Scotland’s workforce with the knowledge and skills to support people to use digital services and information to better manage their health and wellbeing.

-Find out more about PDA in Technology Enabled Care at SCQF level 7.
+Find out more about the PDA in TEC.

 Meet Bridget and Hew who are using everyday technology, like a mobile phone or smartwatch to support their wellbeing.

-Technology enabled care is used in health and care practice throughout Scotland.
+Technology is used in health and social care practice throughout Scotland.
 Some examples includes:

 View workforce stories to find out how technology has helped improve service delivery and individual outcomes for the people using it.